 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-A woman of Caesarea, named Zoe, had heard a great deal about the holiness of this man who never came to the city but who seemed to be known to everyone in it.
+A woman of Caesarea, named Zoe, had heard a great deal about the holiness of this man who never came to the city but who seemed to be known by everyone in it.
 Perhaps it was because she wanted to test the power of her feminine wiles that she decided she would make him betray his vow of celibacy.

 Zoe put on rags and made herself look disheveled.
 Then she approached his dwelling at night, pretending she was disoriented after wandering too far in the dark.
 Appealing to his compassion, she prevailed on him to let her spend the night in his cell.
 He went to sleep in a large crevice near the cell.